nicoleiocana/tpo-wiki/How-to-develop-on-the-website.md

 <SPONSOR_DESCRIPTION>
 ```

+Where <ORDER_NUMBER> is the next available key, i.e look at the key value for the last sponsor added and increment that by one.

 3. Add a logo image for the sponsor under `assets/static/images/sponsors/<SPONSOR_SHORT_NAME>.png`

 ## How to add a new Tor person